freealise/freealise/plots/readme.md

 - sociological data summarized as lyrics (everyman you-character; personified nations ?)

-- average chart of weather (or prices) as melody; historical data for temperature / pressure / wind, find derivatives; speech or music is inspired by terrain and climate (https://www.smithsonianmag.com/smart-news/languages-consonants-and-vowels-could-depend-climate-180957210/)

 - can be like a definition of a term (word or phrase) with examples in IRL context; monolingual dictionary word clarification / example that reveals meaning (not 'personal associations'), also for a neologism

 - story of Moschiach as a Dark Lord ("...and with your evil inclination")